PeakWeather: MeteoSwiss Weather Station Measurements for Spatiotemporal Deep Learning: Machine learning tasks on PeakWeather

-where $\mV\in \mathbb R^{N\times d_v}$ and $\mU_t \in \mathbb R^{N \times d_u}$ represent, respectively, static and time-dependent exogenous variables describing additional information related to the measured variables $\vx_t^i$, such as station-specific characteristics, seasonalities, as well as the topographic descriptors from the DHM (see Section~\ref{sec:dataset}).
+where $\mV\in \mathbb R^{N\times d_v}$ and $\mU_t \in \mathbb R^{N \times d_u}$ are exogenous variables describing additional information related to the measured variables $\vx_t^i$, such as station-specific characteristics, seasonalities, as well as the topographic descriptors from the DHM (see Section~\ref{sec:dataset}).
 Note that the process of Equation~\ref{eq:system-model} generating all time series is not necessarily the same, i.e., $p^i \ne p^j$ if $i \ne j$, while the assumption of time invariance remains valid.